Roy R. Rubottom Jr.: Assistant Secretary of State for Inter-American Affairs (1957–1960)

-Later years (1960–present)
+Later years (since 1960)

-President Eisenhower then nominated Rubottom as United States Ambassador to Argentina; Ambassador Rubottom presented his credentials to the Argentinian government on October 20, 1960 and served in that post for one year, leaving Argentina on October 19, 1961.
+President Eisenhower then nominated Rubottom as United States Ambassador to Argentina; Ambassador Rubottom presented his credentials to the Argentinian government on October 20, 1960, and served in that post for one year, leaving Argentina on October 19, 1961.

-Rubottom spent 1961–64 as a faculty adviser at the Naval War College.
-He then returned to his alma mater, Southern Methodist University, as Vice President of Life (1964–67); Vice President of Administration (1967–70); and Vice President of Planning (1970–71).
+Rubottom spent 1961 to 1964 as a faculty adviser at the Naval War College.
+He then returned to his alma mater, Southern Methodist University, as Vice President of Life (1964–1967); Vice President of Administration (1967–1970); and Vice President of Planning (1970–1971).
 He then spent two years as president of the University of the Americas before retiring in 1973.

 In retirement, Rubottom lived in Dallas.
 Rubottom and his wife were active members of the Highland Park United Methodist Church.
 Rubottom was also active in the Boy Scouts of America, serving as U.S. delegate to the World Scout Conference on four occasions and being awarded the Silver Buffalo Award in 1993.
 Rubottom also remained active in Lambda Chi Alpha, serving on the Grand High Zeta from 1968 to 1976 and as a director of the Educational Foundation Board from 1977 to 1996 (and as its chairman from 1985 to 1989).
 The fraternity awarded Rubottom its Order of Achievement in 1988.
 After over 40 years living in Dallas, the Rubottoms moved to Austin in 2006.
 Rubottom's wife, Billy Ruth, died on January 4, 2008.

-Roy Richard Rubottom died on December 6, 2010 in Austin, Texas.
+Roy Richard Rubottom died on December 6, 2010, in Austin, Texas.

+Awards

+Rubottom was awarded the H. Neil Mallon Award by the World Affairs Council in 1991.
+The H. Neil Mallon Award, hosted by the World Affair Council of Dallas/ Fort Worth, is presented annually to individuals who have excelled at promoting the international focus of North Texas.
+The prestigious Mallon Award is named after the Council’s founder and is presented annually to individuals who have excelled in promoting our region’s international profile.
+Funds raised from this event support the World Affair Council’s public and education programming, international exchanges, and diplomatic services.